Circo de estrellas

 Circo de estrellas, is the Chilean adaptation of an Australian TV program Celebrity Circus broadcast by the Australian Nine Network.
 It is based on learning and performing circus skills.
 The Chilean version of the program was announced in a January 2010 press release, to be shown by Televisión Nacional de Chile on Thursdays at 22:40 hours, hosted by Rafael Araneda and Karen Doggenweiler.
-There is also a related special program called asCirco behind the magic, which shows the trial participants in a kind of series-documentary.
+There is also a related special program called as'Circo behind the magic, which shows the trial participants in a kind of series-documentary.

 The first episode, on 25 March 2010, attracted a rating of 16.2 points.

 Mechanical

 The celebrities who enter the program begin their studies at least a month before the airing of the program.
 They are assigned a professional teacher for the disciplines covered by the circus, who will be with them throughout the competition.
 They are observed and evaluated by five judges who give their opinion and score for each of the duelists.
 The contestant with fewest votes leaves the competition.